2Rentals in New Zealand

 How to join a flatshare

-Don’t hesitate to ask for a copy of the agreement or any other document if you have any concerns.
+Don’t hesitate to ask for a copy of the agreement or any other legal document if you have any concerns.

 Ads generally show a price for one person in a room.
 If you’re a couple or sharing the room with a friend, the rent may be a little higher than for a single person, mainly because of the second person’s use of utilities.
 However, under no circumstances should the rent be doubled.